Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Introduction

 \subsection{Motivations and Contributions}

 It was mentioned in \cite{yuan2020transfer} that precoding policy is hard to learn since the input and output of a DNN for learning precoding are with high dimension due to the large numbers of antennas and users.
+Maybe inspired by such an observation, most existing works for optimizing precoding resorted to model-driven DNNs.
+For instance, only key variables such as allocated powers were learned in \cite{kim2020deep,shi2021deep,zhang2021model,yuan2020transfer,xia2020deep,kim2022bipartite} by leveraging the structure of the optimal precoding matrix.
+However, is it really the high dimension that incurs the hardness of learning the precoding policy?

-However, is it really the high dimension that incurs the hardness of learning precoding?
-To provide useful insight into the design of DNNs for learning precoding policies, this paper addresses the following questions: (i) what is the impact of the inductive biases of DNNs, and (ii) in which scenarios a precoding policy is harder to learn, i.e., the DNN for learning the policy needs more trainable parameters and training samples to achieve an expected performance?
+To provide useful insight into the design of DNNs for optimizing precoding, this paper addresses the following questions: (Q1) what is the impact of the inductive biases of DNNs on the estimation error, and (Q2) in which scenarios a precoding policy is harder to learn, i.e., the DNN for learning the policy needs more trainable parameters to reduce the approximation error?

-To answer the first question, we analyze the PE property of the precoding policy, design an edge-GNN with matched PE property to the policy, which updates hidden representations of edges, and show the connection between the edge-GNN and two CNNs.
+To answer the first question, we analyze the PE property of the precoding policy, design an edge-GNN with the same PE property as the policy, which updates hidden representations of edges, and show the connection between the edge-GNN and two CNNs.
 One is circular CNN (CCNN) consisting of only circular convolutional layers, which was recently introduced to learn from panoramic images \cite{schubert2019circular}.
 The other is linear CNN (LCNN) consisting of only linear convolutional layers, which is the building block of the commonly-used F-LCNN.
-To answer the second question, we analyze how the SNR, channel correlation, and the numbers of antennas and users affect the performance of learning precoding.
-For easy elaboration, we consider the precoding in multi-user multi-input single-output (MISO) system, and the analyses can be extended to other systems.
-The main contributions are summarized as follows: \begin{itemize} \item We design an edge-GNN, namely EdgeGNN, to learn the precoding policy over a heterogeneous graph.
-We show the connection among the structures of weight matrices and the resulting inductive biases of the EdgeGNN with two CNNs, and derive their estimation error bounds by resorting to statistical learning theory. \item We identify the key factors that affect the approximation error of a DNN for learning precoding policy.
-Since the approximation error bound will be small if the policy is smooth, we show when the policy is hard to learn by analyzing the impact of the system and environment parameters on the smoothness of the policy. \item Extensive simulations are provided to validate our analyses, and quantify the impact of the inductive biases and the key factors on the performance. \end{itemize}
+To answer the second question, we analyze how the SNR, channel correlation, and the numbers of antennas and users affect the smoothness of a precoding policy.
+Considering that precoding consists of power allocation and beamforming, we also analyze the smoothness of power allocation and beamforming policies.